dreamfishyx/dreamfishyx/README.md

 - 🌱 I’m currently learning java、python~<br />
 - 🐋 I have a private site: [dream sea](https://www.dreamfish.cc/), you're welcome to come!<br />
 - 📨 My email address is `yxlumengyu@qq.com` Welcome to contact me👏🏻.<br />
-- 🔆 My life motto：If you are undecided, you can ask the spring breeze; if the spring breeze is silent, follow your heart.<br />
+- 🔆 If you are undecided, you can ask the spring breeze; if the spring breeze is silent, follow your heart.<br />
 <h2 height="199px" align="center"></h2>

 GitHub状态:<br />